 Do you know how to get an unemployment extension in Wyoming?
 Most jobseekers do not, and unfortunately, there is no way to extend your unemployment benefits past your cutoff date.
 Virtually every out-of-work individual has pondered the question “How can I extend unemployment in WY?” before, but the last federal unemployment extension program ended in late 2012.

-Wyoming and the Emergency Unemployment Compensation Program
+Learn About Wyoming and the Emergency Unemployment Compensation Program

 During the Great Recession, many individuals asked: “What can I do to extend unemployment in Wyoming?”
 Congress answered by creating the Emergency Unemployment Compensation (EUC) program, which allowed out-of-work individuals to claim benefits past their cutoff date.
 If a worker was already receiving unemployment benefits from the state, the federal government instantly provided them with an unemployment compensation extension in WY, so there was no need to complete a separate enrollment process.
 Originally, the federal government put over $8 billion towards the program but as the economy recovered, Congress voted to end EUC in 2013.